-The future should be one without without harmful materials and where waste is a resource.
+The future should be where waste is a resource and not harmful to the environment.
 With a 100% organic binder, almost any type of organic matter can be moulded into functional products.
-Caracara showcases their development of biomaterials and manufacturing techniques through artistic installations and design products such as lampshades, tiles and furniture.
+Design studio Caracara Collective showcases their development of biomaterials and manufacturing techniques through artistic installations and design products such as lampshades, tiles and furniture.
 The possibilities of form are endless, as the materials can be compression or extrusion moulded, 3D printed, shaped by hand, machined, laser cut and dyed.

-Resources for biomaterials are everywhere, and different colours and raw materials can be combined to create an unlimited mix of surface finishes, textures and structural qualities.
-These materials are completely biodegradable and after their useful life they can be composted or broken down to make new products.
+Resources for biomaterials are everywhere and different colours and raw materials can be combined to create an unlimited mix of surface finishes, textures and structural qualities.
+These materials are completely biodegradable and they can be composted or broken down to make new products.

-Creating materials from local waste streams has the potential to reduce the harmful environmental impacts caused by toxic materials, irresponsible use of natural resources, and international shipping of raw materials.
-In the near future Caracara aims to visit various places, teaching how to turn local waste into functional products.
+Creating materials from local waste streams has the potential to reduce the harmful environmental impacts caused by toxic materials, irresponsible use of natural resources and international shipping of raw materials.
+In the near future, Caracara Collective aims to visit various places, teaching how to turn local waste into functional products.

 This material exploration started in 2015 and has been carried out under Mandin Collective and Caracara Collective.
 In 2018, one of our founders Aleksi joined sustainable construction company Biohm in London as Material Development Manager, introducing these peel materials to create the backbone for Biohm's Orb material (Organic Refuse Biocompound).

 0001-1, 0001-2, 0001-3, 0001-4, 0001-5, 0001-6

 Accessible to visitors of the Future Materials Lab